Media Self Censorship

 Some true words Mr. President.
 But let’s look at yourself first.
 The government, authorities, politicians and senile wacko’s like the MUI should exercise some self-censorship looking at all stupidities and insensible statements uttered from their mouths.
 Furthermore it’s about time the government and authorities start to enforce the law by protecting the rights, freedoms and sensibilities you mention here, especially those from minority groups.
 If that will happen journalists and media are more than willing to bring “appropriate” news.
 Until then the media have the moral duty to stay critical of politics and events and yes, sometimes the truth can be “inappropriate” and hard to swallow.

-2. Janma Says:
+2. Janma says:

 should use well-formed language, be idealistic, help in the development of the nation, be uplifting, truthful, and fair and balanced.